 Although owner financing can benefit the buyer and seller, it has some legal, financial, and logistical disadvantages:

 Cons for the Buyers

-- Due-on-sale clause: If the seller has an existing mortgage on the property, his or her bank/lender can demand immediate payment of the debt (in full) if the home is sold (to you).
-Most mortgages have a due-on-sale clause and if the lender is not paid, the bank can foreclose.
-In order to avoid this risk, make sure the seller actually owns the house free and clear.
-Otherwise, check that the seller’s lender agrees to owner financing.
+Due-on-sale clause: If the seller has an existing mortgage on the property, their bank/lender can demand immediate payment of the debt (in full) if the home is sold (to you).
+Most mortgages have a due-on-sale clause, and the bank can foreclose if the lender is not paid.
+To avoid this risk, ensure the seller owns the house free and clear.
+Otherwise, check that the seller's lender agrees to owner financing.

-- Balloon payments: In many owner-financing arrangements, large balloon payments are due after 5 years.
-If you are unable to secure financing by then, you may lose all the money you’ve paid in so far, and also the house.
+Balloon payments: Large balloon payments are due after 5 years in many owner-financing arrangements.
+If you cannot secure financing by then, you may lose all the money you've paid and the house.

 While even the most sophisticated sellers are not likely to subject borrowers to the harsh loan approval procedures that the traditional lenders use, this does not mean they will not run a credit check on you.
 You may be turned away if you are a credit risk.